karmel/vespucci/README.md

 #### C. Installing genome data

 Note: skip this section if using an Image with the hg19 or mm9 genomes already installed.

+The base image of Vespucci comes with the database set up, but no genome-specific schemas installed. **To install existing genome-specific schemas (hg19, mm9, or dm3):**

+1. Log in as the vespucci user:

+    ```
+    su -l vespucci
+    ```

+1. Install the genome of interest.
+In this example, I am using 'mm9'; simply replace that with 'hg19' or 'dm3' as desired.
+The option '-c default' here will use a default schema name; if you wanted to specify cell type or some other option of interest, you could use any label here (i.e., '-c es_cell').

+    ```
+    ~/Repositories/vespucci/vespucci/vespucci/genomereference/pipeline/scripts/set_up_database.sh -g mm9
+	~/Repositories/vespucci/vespucci/vespucci/atlas/pipeline/scripts/set_up_refseq_database.sh -g mm9
+	~/Repositories/vespucci/vespucci/vespucci/atlas/pipeline/scripts/set_up_database.sh -g mm9 -c default
+    ```

+If you want **to install a genome that is not included with Vespucci**, do the following:

+@todo

 #### D. Processing experimental data